 Basil dishes up classic Italian flavor in eye-catching bushy plants suitable for garden beds or containers.
 Grow this tasty beauty in a sunny spot, and you'll reap rewards of flavorful foliage in shades of green, purple, or bronze.
 Basil lends a distinctive taste to salads, pizza, and pasta dishes.
 Use small leaves whole; chop larger leaves.
 Add leaves to dishes just before serving for greatest taste and aroma.
-Basil plants are exceedingly sensitive to cold; start seeds indoors or sow outside after all danger of frost has passed.
+Basil plants are exceedingly sensitive to cold; start basil seeds indoors or plant basil outside after all danger of frost has passed.

 Sparkling periwinkle-blue blooms dance atop borage's fuzzy stems and leaves.
 A beauty in the garden, annual borage faithfully comes back from seed each year, quickly filling in a space.
 Harvest edible flowers to beautify salads, summer drinks, or desserts.
 Toss blooms onto fanned tomato and mozzarella slices for a festive Fourth of July feast.
 Freeze flowers in ice cubes to decorate drinks with cool color.
 Borage will flower indoors in containers if given heat and plenty of light.
 In the garden, pull seedlings judiciously in spring.

 Catmint is an easy-to-grow perennial grown primarily for its fragrant foliage that is attractive to cats.
 A vigorous herb, catmint can be grown indoors on a sunny windowsill or in a bright location outdoors.
 Because catnip spreads quickly in the garden, be sure to plant it in a location where it is easily controlled.
 And remove the flower heads before they mature and set seeds.
 Harvest catnip leaves at any time as a treat for your favorite feline.
 You also can dry the leaves and stuff them into kitty toys.
 The aromatic foliage also repels mosquitoes.